nickjj/build-a-saas-app-with-flask/README.md

 e-book that's included.
 You also get free updates for life as well as life time support.
 I've added 15+ hours of free updates over the years.

-These updates range from adding brand new features (like Webpack) to keeping Python, Node and all package / service versions up to date.
+These updates range from adding new features like Webpack to keeping Python, Node and all package / service versions up to date.
 There's even 1 update that's a 5 hour live recording where I updated a bunch of things at once.
 This includes using git too (making good commits, interactive rebasing, etc.), live debugging and Googling for errors.

 Also as a bonus, there's an additional 18 video lessons and 3 hours of content that covers building a separate RESTful API driven application that uses